 History of Southend Pier

-Southend Pier is the town's historical icon as well as being the longest pleasure pier in the world, with its glorious 1.33 miles literally putting Southend on the map as well as into the record books.
+Southend Pier is the town's historical icon as well as being the longest pleasure Pier in the world.
+It stretches for 1.34 miles, putting Southend on the map as well as into the record books.

-Since it was built in 1830, the Pier has seen both jubilant and troubled times coupled with many changes as it has evolved to meet the trends of the passing decades of the 20th and 21st centuries.
+Since it was built in 1830 the Pier has seen both good and troubled times.
+With its many changes it has evolved to meet the trends of the passing decades of the 20th and 21st centuries.

 It is a true survivor, having lived through fires, boat crashes, two world wars and economic decline as well as braving the elements of Mother Nature in beating off the effects of the weather and the waves.

-For further information on this iconic landmark please see, Southend on Sea, Pier museum website.
+For further information on this iconic landmark please see the Southend-on-Sea Pier Museum website.